 Gelitin’s pool installation in London

 It’s sometimes unusual to watch a crowd spend most of their weekend standing in a queue.
 Not for what you may deem a donation or a Madame Tussaud’s but for work at the Hayward Gallery.
-It is here where the art team has collectively turned the rooftop into a puddle filled with paddling contraptions.
+Here, the art team has collectively turned the rooftop into a puddle filled with paddling contraptions.

 Three boats are housed in the floating platform.
 They are made specifically for two people and not more than that because of the weight and the size.
 The seats are made in such a way that the two people will be facing each other.
 Additionally, the seats of the boats are as deep as the boats themselves.
 Approximately 180kg of sand pulls the boats far down the water.

 The boats are small and very shaky, which means you have to observe your body position.
 If you are not careful and if you are not moving accordingly, you may sink.
-Some people like it because they feel like they are connected more deeply when they have to balance each other.
+Some people like it because they feel connected more deeply when they have to balance each other.

 The less steep angle of vision makes it more reflective by the proximity of your eyes.
 The water now mirrors the sky and also the top side of the buildings.
 At the rim of the pond, the reflection meets the sky.

 It’s easy to notice that the appeal of this artwork lies in the participatory promise and not in the structural aquatics.
 What makes this artwork stand out is the beauty of people lining up to sit in the tab to enjoy themselves paddling on the small pool.

 The art forces you to be susceptible to the position of your partner.
 You have to watch closely and make sure you are moving according to your partner’s movement.
 Gelitin explains that they wanted to make visitors feel the artwork and embrace teamwork.
-You have to face each other and at the same time, watch out for your partner’s mood, movement, and position.
+You have to face each other and, at the same time, watch out for your partner’s mood, movement, and position.

-While being in the boat, the circumstances, emotions, and every other aspect of your life changes.
+While being in the boat, the circumstances, emotions, and other aspects of your life change.
 All this happens in adjustment to external pulls, impacts, and effects of your actions.
-Understanding every bit of your body is an excellent match of your life and of what rotates around you.
+Understanding every bit of your body is an excellent match for your life and what rotates around you.